Thursday, August 28, 2025

 Jane Austen’s works are quite beloved, so beloved by some, that certain writers and readers alike just can’t get enough of them, even though her oeuvre have been exhausted for centuries.
 There were only six novels, after all (seven if you count Lady Susan), two others left unfinished, a host of Juvenilia, and poems, prayers, and letters.
 That’s not a lot, but she died young, only 41 years old.

 Now considered one of English Literature’s greatest writers, it only stands to reason that more than a few people lament she had not published as many novels as Stephen King.
 Then again, it is, possibly, that want for more that has risen Jane so high in our imagination.
 P.D.
-James is one such person.
+James is one such person who did so wish.
 This comes as a bit of a surprise, given her fame as a mystery writer.
 But what one writes and what one reads and loves need not be the same.
 That may be a good thing.
 To read what one writes might haunt her, with bits of other crime novels creeping into her own, unexpectedly.

 P.D.
 James has only written two novels (as far as I’m aware) that are not crime fiction.
 The first was Children of Men (1992), a rather chilling near-future SF novel, the other Death Comes to Pemberley (2011).